The Integral keyword modifies the method of computation and use of two-electron integrals and their derivatives.

 “Pruned” grids are grids that have been optimized to use the minimal number of points required to achieve a given level of accuracy.
 Pruned grids are used by default when available, currently defined for H through Kr.
 For example FineGrid is a pruned (75,302 grid), having 75 radial shells and 302 angular points per shell, resulting in about 7000 points per atom.
 UltraFine requests a pruned (99,590) grid.
 It is recommended for molecules containing lots of tetrahedral centers and for computing very low frequency modes of systems.
 This grid is also useful for optimizations of larger molecules with many soft modes such as methyl rotations, making such optimizations more reliable.
 SuperFineGrid is a more accurate grid than UltraFine; SuperFineGrid is a pruned 175,974 for first-row atoms and 250,974 for atoms in the second and later rows.

 Other special values for this parameter are CoarseGrid, which requests a pruned version of the (35,110) grid, and SG1Grid, a pruned version of (50,194).
-Note, however, that the FineGrid has considerably better numerical accuracy and rotational invariance than these other grids, and they are not recommended for production calculations [Krack98].
+Note, however, that they are not recommended for production calculations [Krack98].
 Pass0Grid requests the obsolete pruned (35,110) grid once intended for pass 0 of a tight SCF calculation.

-The default grid is FineGrid.
-In this case, the default grid for the CPHF is Coarse.
-When UltraFine is used for the integrals, then SG1 is used for the CPHF; if SG1 is selected as the integration grid, the Coarse grid is again used for the CPHF.
-When a specific grid is specified to the Int=Grid option, then that grid is also used for the CPHF.
+The default grid is UltraFine, and the default grid for the CPHF is SG1.
+If SG1 is selected as the integration grid, the Coarse grid is used for the CPHF.
+When a specific grid is specified to the Int=Grid=grid-name option, then that grid is also used for the CPHF.
 Finally, be aware that SG1 is used in the CPHF as the default integration grid for a few DFT jobs including Polar=OptRot, Freq=Anharmonic, and Freq=NNROA.

 The parameter to this option is either a grid name keyword or a specific grid specification.
-If a keyword is chosen, then the option name itself may be omitted (i.e., Integral(Grid=UltraFineGrid) and Integral(UltraFineGrid) are equivalent).
+If a keyword is chosen, then the option name itself may be omitted (i.e., Integral(Grid=SuperFine) and Integral(SuperFine) are equivalent).

 Specific grids may be selected by giving an integer value N as the argument to Grid.
 N may have one of these forms: